khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/animation-feedback.md

 ### When to use

-1. With controls and interactive elements.
-1. When a user interacts with the element: hover, focus, and active states.
-The user must understand that the control is interactive.
+1. State change transitions for interactive elements, such as hover, focus, and active.
-1. After the interaction with the element.
-The user needs to see that action was done and positive or negative feedback.
+1. When confirming a user interaction, including positive or negative feedback.

 ### When not to use